cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 purposes:

--   **Discord ID:** We use your Discord ID to identify you among the different Services, and in relation to your \"Discord End User Data\".
+-   **Discord ID:** We use your Discord ID to identify you among the different Services, and in relation to your "Discord End User Data".
 -   **Partial Discord Message Content:** With partial Discord message content, we refer to the content of messages that let you directly interact with our Bot, such as when using commands.
 We use your